SiLab-Bonn/online_monitor/README.md

   A converter converts data from one (ore more) producers (e.g. histogramming) and publishes the converted data as a ZMQ PUB socket.
 Since the converter is specific to your data type you have to define the converter!
 Take a look at the example folder.

 - Receiver:
 A receiver connects to a converter and defines the plots to be shown.
+Since the receiver is specific to your wished / data you have to define the receiver!
+Take a look at the example folder.

-Complex chains are possible with several parallel converters, receivers and producers.
+Complex chains are possible with several parallel/interconnected converters, receivers and producers.
 One *. yaml file defines your system.
 Take a look at the example folder or the main folder for a configuration.yaml example.
-Since the receiver is specific to your wished / data you have to define the receiver!
-Take a look at the example folder.

 Everythink is tested with high coverage and supposed to work under Linux/Windows 32/64 bit and Python 2/3.
 A more detailed documention will follow the next release.